Bass Pro Shops Logo

 Although the list of products later expanded greatly, the image of bass and the name of the stores remained the same.

 The logo was notable for its simplicity and brevity.
-In the yellow circle of the emblem at the head in capital letters was the owner’s name.
-Below in the center was a picture of a curved, mouth-opening fish.
-It wore a brown Brown-Derby pot (the name of Morris’s father’s liquor stores).
-On the sides of the cauldron was written the very name Brown Derby.
+In the yellow circle of the emblem at the head, in capital letters, was the owner’s name.
+In the center, below, was a picture of a curved, mouth-opening fish.
+It wore a brown Brown-Derby pot (named after Morris’s father’s liquor stores).
+On the sides of the cauldron was written the very name, Brown Derby.
 And at the bottom, in large red letters, is the name Bass Pro Shops.
 Below are small letters: Headquarters in Springfield.

-The logo gave a full picture of what kind of merchandise the firm offered, where it was located, and who the owner was.
-Well-designed accents were made on the perch and the name of the outlet.
+The logo provided a complete picture of the kind of merchandise the firm offered, where it was located, and who the owner was.
+Well-designed accents were added to the perch and the outlet name.
 On the whole, the logo resembled a fisherman’s medal.
 This association was reinforced by the brown trim and the image of the fish, which was consistent with what the Bass Anglers Sport Society used.

 1972 – 1977